cap-js/docs/cds/aspects.md

 ## Adaptation of Reused Definitions

-Assumed there's reuse package offering some common types and entities which would nicely fit your needs.
+Assumed there's a reuse package offering some common types and entities which would nicely fit your needs.
 For example:

 ::: code-group